 Q: I had chicken pox 3 weeks ago and the red marks just don't seem to be fading.
 Is there any essential oil I could use to help quicken up the healing process (to be used on face)?
 Thank you - T. M.

 A: Thanks for your interest in aromatherapy.
-Here is a formula that Patricia Davis gives in her book, Aromatherapy, An A-Z:
+Here is an essential oil blend recipe for chicken pox that Patricia Davis gives in her book, Aromatherapy, An A-Z: